dialoguemd/fastapi-sqla/README.md

 # fastapi-sqla

-SqlAlchemy integration for FastAPI®:
+SqlAlchemy integration for FastAPI®

 * Setup using environment variables to connect on DB;
 * `fastapi_sqla.Base` declarative class to reflect DB tables at startup;
 * `fastapi_sqla.with_session` FastAPI dependency to get an sqla session;
-* Commit/Rollback sqla session at the end of request before retutning response;
+* Commit/Rollback sqla session at the end of request before returning response;
 * pytest fixtures to easy writing test;

 ## Configuration